1. Sugar, Yes, Sugar. Sometimes can be tricky to identify because it’s in disguise 90% of the time under different names, But the results ultimately are the same. Sugar wreaks havoc on our bodies and is the culprit for diseases, direct or indirectly.

 When eating dessert use fruits to add sweetness and dark chocolate.
 Also limiting sodas or processed juices and consuming clean drinking water.

 When eating in a healthy manner, like mentioned above our bodies will fight off disease including Cancer.

-Living free of chemicals included in cleaning products, shampoo, lotion, shaving creme, artificial tans, basically everything we put on our skin, or that comes in contact with our skin.
-Instead opt for natural, organic.
-Herbs for adding scent and benefits.
-Herbs for healing.
+Living free of chemicals included in cleaning products, shampoo, lotion, shaving creme, artificial tans, basically everything we put on our skin, or that comes in contact with our skin, not to mention products used for fragrence, and many more.
+Instead opt for natural, organic, herbs for adding healing and nutritional benefits.
 Limiting the bad and introducing healthy options will reduce the need for prescribed medicine.

 I am not a doctor nor am I trying to diagnose or prescribe treatment.
 I am a person that has done lots of research besides personal experience and give you my interpretation.
 Always discuss with your physician any changes you intend to make.

 Please tell us your experience with getting healthy.